aws-samples/aws-cdk-intro-workshop/workshop/content/english/80-conclusion/_index.md

 ## What's next?

 The AWS CDK is a work in progress.
-It is currently in Developer Preview.
 We'd love to hear what you think about every aspect of the framework.

 Here are a few things you can do from here: